Biomedical-Imaging-Group/SplineOps/docs/user-guide/index.rst

 User Guide
 **********

-This guide provides comprehensive instructions for using and installing BSSP.
+This guide provides comprehensive instructions for using and installing SplineOps.

 .. toctree::
    :maxdepth: 2